-Note that in this case, the <production> tag's name attribute specifies the type which will be affected, rather than the type containing the affected element, as above.
+Note that in this case, the production> tag's name attribute specifies the type which will be affected, rather than the type containing the affected element, as above.

-Using the ASN2TXT DLL
+Using the ASN2TXT DLLs

-Users who wish to create their own applications for converting ASN.1 binary formats into text may use the ASN2TXT DLL, which is included in the package as a dynamic library (asn2txt.dll or libasn2txt.so).
+Users who wish to create their own applications for converting ASN.1 binary formats into text may use the ASN2TXT DLLs, which is included in the package as dynamic libraries (asn2txt.dll, asn2txtdotnet.dll, or libasn2txt.so).
 Supporting header files are included.
-The API described by these files is documented in the doc subdirectory of the installation, and an annotated sample is provided in sample_dll.
+The API described by these files is documented in the doc subdirectory of the installation, and annotated samples are provided in sample_dll.